javmart/zero-to-qed/docs/src/11_type_theory.md

 ## Where Types Meet Values

 Type theory provides the foundation.
-The next chapter explores dependent types in depth: how types can depend on values, how propositions become types, and how proofs become programs.
+The next article explores dependent types in depth: how types can depend on values, how propositions become types, and how proofs become programs.
 This is where Lean's power as a theorem prover emerges from its foundations as a programming language.